DFDLSchemas/NACHA/README.md

 The NACHA 2013 schemas are in the '2013' folder.

+The DFDL schemas are compatible with IBM DFDL 1.0 and 1.1 releases, as shipped in IBM WebSphere Message Broker 8.0.0.1 onwards and IBM Integration Bus 9.0.0.1 onwards, respectively.

 ----------------
 NACHA 2013 Operating Rules and Guidelines may be purchased from the NACHA website: www.nacha.org